Avalon Blog

 Credit: http://designerstoolbox.com/designresources/postcards/6x425/

-For larger bulk mailing projects, consider Intelligent mail.
-Intelligent mail automates the sorting process and can save you time an money getting your postcards out.
-With automation, your mail piece is bar-coded and sorted through the Postal Service's high speed processing equipment.
-This equipment reduces costs for the Postal Service, and in turn then saves you money in the form of lower postage.
-There is a minimum piece requirement for automation.
-For standard mail, a minimum of 200 pieces must be mailed and for first class mail, a minimum of 500 pieces must be mailed.
+For larger bulk mailing projects, consider using Intelligent Mail barcodes (IMb), a 65 bar USPS barcode used to automate the sorting process for letters and flats.
+With automation, your mail piece is bar-coded and sorted through the USPS’s high-speed processing equipment.
+This equipment reduces costs for the USPS, and in turn saves you money in the form of lower postage.

-So if you're planning to do a mass mailing, remember to make sure everything complies with the USPS regulations.
-Your pocket and your clock will be much happier if you do!
+So, if you're planning to do a mass mailing, remember to make sure everything complies with the USPS regulations.
 Of course, remember, the team at Avalon is always here to help!

 For additional information on postcard mailings and mailings in general, you can visit the USPS website.
-The Designers Toolbox website, credited for the photo of postal guidelines, is a great reference for the dimensions of the addressing, postage, and bar coding blocks.
+Or contact the Avalon team today!

 Share this Post: